 The Ultimate Guide to Corporate Volunteer Grant Success

-This blog was written in collaboration with the team at Double the Donation, an online donation matching tool built to amplify nonprofit fundraising.
+This blog was written in collaboration with the team at Double the Donation, the leading provider of matching gifts, volunteer grants, and other workplace-giving solutions to nonprofits and educational institutions.

 Volunteers play a vital role in the growth and sustainability of the social sector.
 They likely support your organization in behind-the-scenes and mission-facing roles while serving as an extension of your staff in various fundraising and marketing initiatives.